What Does Meth Look Like?

 Amphetamines and powdered meth are usually injected or taken orally.
 Although medications such as Ritalin have demonstrated its benefits in treating ADHD, when abused it is taken in much larger doses than prescribed.
 For recreational use, the pills are generally crushed and then snorted or injected.
 This form of ingestion reaches the brain much more quickly than when ingested as prescribed (as a legitimate medication).

-When smoked or injected, the user experiences an immediate and intense rush of euphoria, with a subsequent high that can last for 12 hours.
-Being a stimulant, its effects are similar to cocaine but its high lasts considerably longer, adding greatly to its appeal.
-Often a person with meth addiction will descend into a “binge and crash” pattern, forgoing normal activity for days while chasing the “flash’’.
+Often a meth addict will descend into a “binge and crash” pattern, forgoing normal activity for days while chasing the “flash’’.
 This term refers to the initial sensation and absolute apex of euphoria brought on by meth use.
 It only lasts a few minutes and leaves the user desperately grasping for more.

-Orally-ingested meth travels to the brain on a slower trajectory, and usually produces effects within 15 to 20 minutes.
+Orally-ingested meth travels to the brain on a slower trajectory and usually produces effects within 15 to 20 minutes.

 Back to top

-How Meth Works
+How Does Meth Work?

 Meth attaches itself to the neurons storing these neurotransmitters and compels their release in abnormal measures.
 It can raise dopamine levels by over ten times more than any other pleasurable action.
-This sudden deluge of chemicals triggers unprecedented alertness, energy and intoxicating euphoria.
+This sudden deluge of chemicals triggers unprecedented alertness, energy, and intoxicating euphoria.

 Back to top